UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 education, food security, access to health services and public services, discrimination and violence, inter alia.
-A mapping exercise recently conducted shows that around one-third of all SDG indicators (80 out of 232 indicators), covering 13 different goals, can be sourced from household surveys.
+A mapping exercise recently conducted shows that around one-third of all SDG indicators (80 out of 232 indicators), covering 13 different goals, can be sourced from household surveys.[^1]

 With the ongoing Covid-19 pandemic, household survey programmes in many countries have been impacted in different ways.
 While some countries have